anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.2.4"></a>
 ### 3.2.4.
 Virtual Networking Neutron standalone
-Neutron is an OpenStack project that provides "network connectivity as a service" between interface devices(e.g., vNICs) managed by other OpenStack services (e.g., nova).
+Neutron is an OpenStack project that provides "network connectivity as a service" between interface devices(e.g., vNICs) managed by other OpenStack services (e.g., Nova).
 Neutron allows users to create networks, subnets, ports, routers etc. Neutron also facilitates traffic isolation between different subnets - within as well as across project(s) by using different type drivers/mechanism drivers that use VLANs, VxLANs, GRE (Generic Routing Encapsulation) tunnels etc. For Neutron API consumer, this is abstracted and provided by Neutron.
-Multiple network segments are supported by Neutron via ML2 plugins to simultaneously utilize varierty of layer 2 networking technologies like VLAN, VxLAN, GRE etc. Neutron also allows to create routers to connect layer 2 networks via "neutron-l3-agent".
+Multiple network segments are supported by Neutron via ML2 plugins to simultaneously utilize variety of layer 2 networking technologies like VLAN, VxLAN, GRE etc. Neutron also allows to create routers to connect layer 2 networks via "neutron-l3-agent".
 In addition, floating IP support is also provided that allows a project VM to be accessed using a public IP.

 <a name="3.2.5"></a>
 ### 3.2.5.
 Virtual Networking – 3rd party SDN solution